Using content feeds in Buffer

 7. How to find an RSS feed URL

-Creating content collections
+Creating and renaming content collections

 Content feeds live within the Create space in Buffer, so you can pull in inspiration from others as a starting place for your own post ideas.
 To help keep your feeds organized, you can group your feeds together by topic or theme in a content collection.